 When Mowatt returned to the U.S., it was possible – no, probable – that the scandal would follow her and continue to poison her prospects.
 Instead, her talent, sheer willpower, help like this poem provided from a friendly press, and positive spin from her autobiography helped re-frame the bad years in England as a growth experience that instead helped her move forward on her own terms.

-The last poem, I think, was an effort by someone to get Mowatt to see things on his own terms.
+The next poem, I think, was an effort by someone to get Mowatt to see things on his own terms.

 This text was published in William Foushee Ritchie’s paper, The Richmond Enquirer in 1860.
 The official story was that Ritchie was being considered for a diplomatic post in Naples and Anna Cora was going to look for places for them to live.
 The truth was that their personalities and politics may have clashed from the very beginning.
 Conservative Richmond society never fully embraced the former actress and French-born Northerner despite her best efforts.
 She ended up spending much of the hot summers at her father’s house in New York and the rest of the year distracting herself with the Mt.
 Vernon society and writing her novels.
 The approach of the Civil War seems to have brought tensions to a head in the Ritchie household.

 Therefore, as you can see, these poems were not simple paeans of admiration from anonymous fans.
 Victorians did love poetry.
-They were much fonder of it than we are today and consumed at a rate and intensity it is hard for us appreciate.
+They were much fonder of it than we are today.
+At that time, poetry was a vital element of popular culture citizens — both rich and poor, highly educated or completely illiterate — consumed at a rate and intensity it is hard for us appreciate.
 Changing tastes however, should not prevent us from appreciating the sophisticated uses for social promotion, public persuasion, and peer-to-peer networking to which poetry could be utilized.